 In 1899 during a tour of Europe, Harry earned the moniker "The Handcuff King" after demonstrating his ability to escape from any jail or restraint.
 The one thing he couldn't escape?
 His love for his mom.
-So he used the new-found riches that came along with his fame to purchase his mom a dress originally made for Queen Victoria and a house in Harlem, New York.
+He used his new-found riches to purchase his mom a dress originally made for Queen Victoria and a house in Harlem, New York.

 Tsar Nicholas II

 In 1913, this Russian ruler gifted his mom an egg.
-Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and contained a platinum basket full of white agate carvings.
+Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and containing a platinum basket full of white agate carvings.
 It was recently sold for $5.48 million at auction.
-And here you are grumbling about having to scramble one up for mom for her annual breakfast-in-bed.
+And here you are, grumbling about having to scramble one up for mom's once-a-year breakfast-in-bed.

 Theodore Morse and Howard Johnson

-In 1984 the former A-Teamer put down the guns and picked up the mic to film a musical video called Be Somebody ... or Be Somebody's Fool!
-The relevant section for our purposes (though the whole thing is pretty great in a pre-post-meta-ironic way) is "treat your mother right."
+In 1984 the A-Teamer dropped the guns and picked up the mic to film a musical video called Be Somebody ... or Be Somebody's Fool!
+The relevant section for our purposes (though the whole thing is pretty great in a pre-post-meta-ironic way) is "Treat Your Mother Right."
 It's an educational ditty about the perils of "putting down" someone else's mother.
-(It allows personal insults, though.)
+(Weirdly, it seems Mr. T. is A-OK with personal insults, though.)
 FUN FACT: If Wikipedia is to be believed, Ice-T wrote the lyrics!

 Think you can do better?
-We think WE can!
-That's why we put together our Mother's Day Gift Guide.
-Regrettably, no Fabergé eggs are on sale right now, but we're looking for a coupon.
+We think we can!
+That's why we created our Mother's Day Gift Guide.
+It's full of money-saving deals on things moms really want.
+(Regrettably, no Fabergé eggs are on sale right now, but we're looking for a coupon.)